verbiscms/verbis/docs/api/api.md

 ### Updating a Post

 To update a post, an ID parameter is passed after the `/posts` URL, the body is exactly the same as the `POST` route.
-If no post is found with the given ID a response of 400 will be returned.
+If no post is found with the given ID, a response of 400 will be returned.

-👉 `PUT` to `/posts/1`
+👉 `PUT` to `/api/{version}/posts/1`

 ```json
 {